Fiserv/pay-by-bank/docs/sdkimplementationguide.md

 |Certification API End Point|https://cat.api.firstdata.com/gateway/v2 |/connectpay|
 |Production API End Point   |https://prod.api.firstdata.com/gateway/v2|/connectpay|

+> Please refer to the following guide that outlines header details that is mandatory prior to making any calls.
+The prerequisites page can be referred on the [Headers and Encryption]() here.

 ## SDK Configurations
 The SDK provides a variety of configurations like the color, theme, field titles, error messages, multi- language (English/Spanish or any language) support, and information to be collected by the user.